-500 RON per month, for policy years 2015-2016 650 RON per month, for policy year 2017-2018
+500 RON per month, for policy years 2013-2016

 EUROMOD Notes: The birth order of children is established taking into account only siblings present in the household.
 The benefit awarded for children aged between 2 and 3 and disabled is not simulated due to lack of information about the children's disability status.
 The benefit is simulated for all 12 months of the income reference period in the case of children aged 0 and it is not simulated for children turning 2 during the income reference period.
 There is no information in the micro data relating to the activity status of the mother during the 12 months preceding birth.
 Instead, the condition relating to the contribution history of the parent is approximated by taking into account the duration of the entire work history, i.e. parents (mothers) who have worked for at least 12 months during their life are considered eligible.
 The benefit is allocated to the mother if she is present in the household (i.e. the mother is considered by default to be the claiming parent).